Why isn’t my website showing up on the first page of Google?

 Yes, it takes either your time or your money, but unlike print, banner or pay per click advertising it becomes an asset that you own, one that you can utilise and reap the benefits from long term.

 Understandably it can be frustrating if you’ve spent money on a new website design expecting it to instantly rank high on Google and other search engines, but SEO is a long term game and process, and one that is largely separate in a lot of ways to the actual design of your website.

-When I first launched my freelance business and website it took around 8 months before I appeared on the first page of Google for my key targeted phases.
+When I first launched my freelance business and website it took around 8 months before I appeared on the first page of Google for my key targeted phrases.

-This is likely to vary hugely depending on your industry, niche and targeted phases.
-It could potentially take weeks if you’re a local, low completion business, or it could take months or even years if you’re trying to cash in on a extremely high competition keyword such as “auto insurance price quotes”.
+The time it takes you to rank on the first page will vary massively depending on your industry, niche and targeted phrases though.
+It could potentially take weeks if you’re targeting a local, low completion keyword, or multiple months or even years if you’re going after extremely high competition keywords.

-But, the sooner you start, the sooner your website and business will start seeing results.
+But, the sooner you start, the sooner your website and business will start seeing results and profit.